Hard Diffraction with Dynamic Gap Survival: Validation

-In Fig.~\ref{Fig:Wrapidity} we show the rapidity of the $\W$-boson produced in the process $\q\qbar\to \W^{\pm}$ at an $8$ TeV $\p\p$ collision, comparing three samples; nondiffractive, PDF selected and MPI selected.
-It is observed that the diffractive $\W$'s are slighly more central than the nondiffractive in the CM frame, as expected from Fig.~\ref{Fig:PomeronConvolution}.
+In figure~\ref{Fig:Wrapidity} we show the rapidity of the $\W$-boson produced in the process $\q\qbar\to \W^{\pm}$ at an $8$ TeV $\p\p$ collision, comparing three samples; nondiffractive, PDF selected and MPI selected.
+It is observed that the diffractive $\W$'s are slighly more central than the nondiffractive in the CM frame, as expected from figure~\ref{Fig:PomeronConvolution}.
 The differences are small, however, being on the order of (5-10)\%, and might reduce when phase-space cuts are introduced.
-We will study this process further in Sec.~\ref{Sec:WZcomp}.
+We will study this process further in section~\ref{Sec:WZcomp}.